 Volunteers must be over 18 years and live or work in Nottinghamshire.
 A security vetting check will be undertaken before you are able to start volunteering.
 Your application may not be accepted if there is a conflict of interest in your professional life or with another volunteering role.

 As part of your application, therefore, you are asked to disclose the nature of your employment or details of other voluntary work you do.
 There are some restrictions on who can be a volunteer:

 - Employee of the Police and Crime Commissioner or Nottinghamshire Police

 - A Magistrate, solicitor or probation officer

 - Appropriate Adult

 What Volunteering Opportunities Exist?

-The Nottinghamshire Office of the Police and Crime Commissioner manages three volunteer opportunities:
+The Office of the Police and Crime Commissioner for Nottinghamshire manages two volunteer opportunities:

 - Independent Custody Visiting Scheme – click here to find out more